What is amelanotic melanoma?

 - Melanoma > 4 mm (T4): 20 mm

 Amelanotic melanoma can metastasise (spread to distant sites such as lymph nodes or elsewhere in the body).
-These cases require individualised treatment which may include surgery, radiotherapy, chemotherapy or targeted therapy.
+These cases require individualised treatment that may include surgery, radiotherapy, chemotherapy, or targeted therapy.

 What happens at follow-up for amelanotic melanoma?

-Follow-up is an important part of management for amelanotic melanoma because it allows opportunity to detect recurrences early.
-Moreover, it allows the chance to detect new primary melanomas at the earliest opportunity.
+Follow-up is an important part of the management for amelanotic melanoma because it allows an opportunity to detect recurrences early.
+It also allows an opportunity to detect new primary melanomas at the earliest opportunity.
 A second invasive melanoma occurs in 5–10% of patients and an unrelated melanoma in situ affects more than 20% of patients .

-The Australian and New Zealand Guidelines for the Management of Melanoma (2008) recommend the following for follow-up for patients with invasive melanoma:
+The 2008 Clinical practice guidelines for the management of melanoma in Australia and New Zealand recommend the following for the follow-up of patients with invasive melanoma:

-- Follow-up intervals are preferably six-monthly for five years for patients with stage 1 disease, three-monthly or four-monthly for five years for patients with stage 2 or 3 disease, and yearly thereafter for all patients
+- Follow-up intervals are preferably 6-monthly for 5 years for patients with stage 1 disease, 3-monthly or 4-monthly for 5 years for patients with stage 2 or 3 disease, and yearly thereafter for all patients.

-- Provide education and support to help patient adjust to their illness [8,9].
+- Education and support should be provided to help the patient adjust to their illness [8,9].

 What is the outcome for amelanotic melanoma?

 The prognosis of amelanotic melanoma is similar to that of pigmented melanomas.
-Prognostic factors include the Breslow thickness of the melanoma at time of excision (this is considered to be most important factor), location, patient age and sex.
-Importantly, because of their atypical clinical features, amelanotic melanomas may have a delay in diagnosis and consequently are often more advanced than pigmented melanomas when diagnosed .
+Prognostic factors include the Breslow thickness of the melanoma at the time of excision (this is considered to be the most important factor), the location of the lesion, patient age, and sex.
+Importantly, because of their atypical clinical features, amelanotic melanomas may have a delay in their diagnosis and, consequently, are often more advanced than pigmented melanomas when diagnosed .

-The risk of metastasis is directly related to the Breslow thickness, with thicker melanomas more likely to metastasise.
-The Australian and New Zealand Guidelines for the Management of Melanoma report that metastases are rare for thin melanomas (< 0.75 mm) with the risk increasing to 5% for melanomas 0.75–1.00 mm thick.
+The risk of metastasis is directly related to the Breslow thickness, with thicker melanomas being more likely to metastasise.
+The 2008 Clinical practice guidelines for the management of melanoma in Australia and New Zealand report that metastases are rare for thin melanomas (< 0.75 mm), with the risk increasing to 5% for melanomas 0.75–1.00 mm thick.
 Melanomas thicker than 4.0 mm have a significantly higher risk of metastasis of 40% .